-Why I Do What I Do:
+Why I Do What I Do: Exposure Matters.

 One day, while visiting my 10 year-old nephew, I asked him, “what do you want to be when you grow up?”
 I was assuming he would say he wanted to be a dope designer like his presumed favorite uncle —me.
 To my surprise, his two choices were to be either a rapper or a basketball player.
 Both answers gave me great pause.